Planet of Fire: In print

 A novelisation of this serial, written by Peter Grimwade, was published by Target Books in October 1984.

 Home media

 Planet of Fire was released on VHS in September 1998.
-The DVD was released in June 2010, with commentary by Peter Davison, Nicola Bryant, Mark Strickson and Fiona Cumming, as part of the box set Kamelion Tales along with The King's Demons.
+The DVD was released in June 2010 as part of the box set Kamelion Tales along with The King's Demons, with a commentary by Peter Davison, Nicola Bryant, Mark Strickson and Fiona Cumming.